Cozy Peach Kitchen

 Why this recipe works

-• No soaking required: Rice and beans cook at the same time and the beans don't have to soaked
+• No soaking required: The brown rice and dry black beans cook at the same time in the Instant Pot.
+Unlike many recipes, the black beans do not need to be soaked overnight before cooking.

-• Versatile: Use as a filling in tacos, burritos, burrito bowls… or just eat the rice and beans on their own piled high with your favorite toppings!
+• Versatile: Use the black bean and rice filling in tacos, burritos, and burrito bowls… or just eat the rice and beans on their own piled high with your favorite toppings!

 Main ingredients